Belvedere CA Real Estate & Waterfront Homes

 Search Homes

-Belvedere, California
+BELVEDERE, California

-Belvedere is one of Marin County’s most tightly held residential communities, defined by limited inventory, architectural individuality, and a deep connection to the water.
-Comprising Belvedere Island, Corinthian Island, and the Belvedere Lagoon, the city is almost entirely surrounded by San Francisco Bay, offering a rare level of privacy just minutes from downtown Tiburon and the San Francisco ferry.
+Comprising Belvedere Island, Corinthian Island, and the Belvedere Lagoon, the city is almost entirely surrounded by San Francisco Bay—offering a rare sense of privacy just minutes from downtown Tiburon and the San Francisco ferry.

-Understanding those nuances is essential.
+Understanding those nuances is key.

 The Character of Belvedere

-Belvedere has no commercial district, no retail corridors and no through traffic.
+Belvedere has no commercial district, no retail corridors, and no through traffic.
 It is intentionally residential.
 Streets are quiet, homes are architecturally diverse, and the atmosphere is understated.

-What distinguishes Belvedere:
+What defines Belvedere:

 Distinct Areas Within Belvedere